 They made it easier to build and publish apps on their platform and invested in the entire app store verification process which substantially improved the quality of the apps available.
 Mind you, this is at a time when we had the horror of developing Symbian apps.
 There was ofcourse Java also – but J2ME app development was equally painful and distribution was zilch.

 In the end, the tone of the following video very clearly defines what the iPhone is all about.

 2. The Windows Phone

-When considering the cost of it downtime when using outdated telecommunications and networking, you must realize that the Windows Phone 7x OS is the newest operating system on the block, and considered to be the most reliable by up time metrics – compared to both the iOS and Android.
+The Windows Phone 7x OS is the newest operating system on the block, and considered to be the most reliable by up time metrics – compared to both the iOS and Android.

 Windows has been a mobile player since a very long time, but frankly, all their previous attempts sucked.
 They were smart to realise that continuing with the Windows 6x legacy platform would get them nowhere and they went almost back to the drawing board to give us Windows Phone 7 & 8 OS.

 They have taken quite a radical approach and have gone tangential to what both the iOS and Android are attempting with their Metro based UI.
 Whether this will work for them, only time will tell – but its a brave new approach.